JwzCodes/Flexithon_26T2/README.md

 in browser storage, which is not committed to git.
 If a key ever lands in a commit, revoke it immediately in the Anthropic console and rewrite the history before pushing.
-- **Bionic reading:** "Bio" button or **Option/Ctrl+B**.
-  Bolds roughly the first half of every word page-wide, independent of the focus effect — the two can be A/B tested separately or combined.
-- **Arrow keys:** Left/Right = previous/next word, Up/Down =
-  previous/next visual line (keeping your horizontal reading position, like a text-editor caret).
-Focus follows automatically across paragraph boundaries and scrolls the page when needed.
-Small accidental trackpad nudges won't steal focus from keyboard navigation; a deliberate mouse movement (>15px) takes over again.

 ## Line-aware behaviour